Rev. Helen Hempfling, Pastor

 Jihye Choi, Assistant Director of Music, Organist and Handbell Choir Director

-Jihye Choi is an organist originally from South Korea who is currently pursuing a Performance Diploma at Indiana University with Dr. Janette Fishell.
+Jihye Choi is an organist originally from South Korea who is pursuing a Doctor of Music in Organ at the IU Jacobs School of Music.
 Jihye received her Master of Music degree in Organ Performance from the University of Cincinnati (College-Conservatory of Music), where she studied with Dr. Michael Unger.
 She won First-prize at the Strader Organ Competition in 2015 and 2017, which awarded her a full-tuition scholarship to obtain her master’s degree.

 Ms. Choi received a Bachelor of Arts in Church Music from the Seoul Theological University, where she was a recipient of a four-year scholarship as a top student of the church music department and graduated Summa Cum Laude in 2010.